Ireland is the best place in the world for your adventure elopement!

-To be legally married in the Republic of Ireland you must be near a landmark or building recognised by the state with a postal address.
+To be legally married in the Republic of Ireland you must be near a landmark or building recognized by the state with a postal address.
 This obviously slightly limits your options.

 Should we have a symbolic ceremony for our Ireland elopement?

-I recommend that all my couples opt to get legally married in their local courthouse a day or so before flying to Ireland.
+I recommend that all my couples opt to get legally married in their local courthouse a day or so before flying to Ireland to elope.